draeger-lab/refinegems/docs/source/index.rst

 * compare the genes present in the model to the genes found in:
   * the `KEGG <https://www.genome.jp/kegg/kegg1.html>`__ Database (Note: This requires a GFF file of your organism and the KEGG identifier of your organism.)
   * Or the `BioCyc <https://biocyc.org/>`__ Database (Note: This requires that a database entry for your organism exists in BioCyc.)
-* compare the charges and masses of the metabolites present in the model to the charges and masses denoted in the `ModelSEED <https://modelseed.org/>`__ Database
+* compare the charges and masses of the metabolites present in the model to the charges and masses denoted in the `ModelSEED <https://modelseed.org/>`__ Database.

 Other applications of ``refineGEMs`` to curate a given model include:

-* The correction of a model created with `CarveMe <https://github.com/cdanielmachado/carveme>`__ v.1.5.1 (for example moving all relevant information from the notes to the annotation field) this includes automated annotation of NCBI genes to the GeneProtein section of the model
+* The correction of a model created with `CarveMe <https://github.com/cdanielmachado/carveme>`__ v.1.5.1 (for example moving all relevant information from the notes to the annotation field) this includes automated annotation of NCBI genes to the GeneProduct section of the model,
-* The addition of `KEGG <https://www.genome.jp/kegg/kegg1.html>`__ Pathways as Groups (using the `libSBML <https://synonym.caltech.edu/software/libsbml/5.18.0/docs/formatted/python-api/classlibsbml_1_1_groups_model_plugin.html>`__ Groups Plugin)
+* The addition of `KEGG <https://www.genome.jp/kegg/kegg1.html>`__ Pathways as Groups (using the `libSBML <https://synonym.caltech.edu/software/libsbml/5.18.0/docs/formatted/python-api/classlibsbml_1_1_groups_model_plugin.html>`__ Groups Plugin),
-* Updating the SBO-Term annotations based on a SBOannotator
+* Updating the SBO-Term annotations based on SBOannotator\ :footcite:p:`Leonidou2023_sboann`,
-* Updating the annotation of metabolites and extending the model with reactions (for the purpose of filling gaps) based on a table filled by the user ``data/manual_annotations.xlsx``, note that this only works when the structure of the given table is used
+* Updating the annotation of metabolites and extending the model with reactions (for the purpose of filling gaps) based on a table filled by the user ``data/manual_annotations.xlsx`` (Note: This only works when the structure of the given table is used.),
-* And extending the model with all information surrounding reactions including the corresponding GeneProducts and metabolites by filling in the table ``data/modelName_gapfill_analysis_date_example.xlsx``, note this also only works when the structure of the given Excel file is used
+* And extending the model with all information surrounding reactions including the corresponding GeneProducts and metabolites by filling in the table ``data/modelName_gapfill_analysis_date_example.xlsx`` (Note: This also only works when the structure of the given Excel file is used).

 .. toctree::